 Nonetheless, as things stand, a barrier that is stopping people from further investing in ICOs is the lack of regulation and trust in the ICO issuers.
 ICO Audit and Assurance services can provide meaningful information through which informed assessments and decisions can be made by the investors and regulators.

 In adherence with the requirements driven by the International Standards on Auditing (ISAs), auditors are required to understand the specific risks to an entity’s financial statements arising from IT.
 It is also mandated to establish how the entity is responding to these risks through implementation of IT controls.

 A well planned IAA process that satisfies ISA requirements is crucial to shed light on ICO specific risks and to provide the added value of proposing alternatives on how the identified risks can be mitigated.

 Deloitte is a global leader in providing multi-disciplinary blockchain advisory and technology delivery.
-It has over 1500 dedicated blockchain practices across audit & assurance, consulting, tax & legal, corporate finance and risk advisory as well as dedicated blockchain centres of excellence in New York (Americas), Dublin (EMEA) and Hong Kong (Asia Pacific).
+It has over 1500 dedicated blockchain practices across audit & assurance, consulting, tax, corporate finance and risk advisory as well as dedicated blockchain centres of excellence in New York (Americas), Dublin (EMEA) and Hong Kong (Asia Pacific).

 1. “$6.3 Billion: 2018 ICO Funding Has Passed 2017’s Total” | Coindesk | April 2018